se-research/OpenDaVINCI/README.md

    $ sudo yum --nogpgcheck install opendavinci-lib opendavinci-tools opendavinci-supercomponent

-### Adding OpenDaVINCI to your openSuse Linux distribution:
+### Adding OpenDaVINCI to your openSuse Linux distribution

 1. Add the public key from our repository: